AppDaemon/appdaemon/docs/APPGUIDE.rst

           - HASS
           - OTHERPLUGIN

-If you want to prevent the app from reloading at all, just set the ``plugin`` parameter to some value that doesn't match any plugin name, e.g.:
+If you want to prevent the App from reloading at all, just set the ``plugin`` parameter to some value that doesn't match any plugin name, e.g.:

 .. code:: yaml